Places to Paddle tm

 • Class: Typically flat water river with occasional substantial power boat wake, wind driven waves and clapotis on the Potomac

-• Distance Paddled: about 7 miles round trip
+• Distance Paddled: About 7 miles round trip

 • Wildlife: some wildflowers and birds